 Working within communities, UN Volunteers are impactful players in advancing UNFPA’s efforts to mainstream gender equality at the community level and including youth into development in the most remote, and often dangerous, regions of the world.
 UN Volunteers are also well-placed to support household surveys and data analysis to use in policy development, advocacy and in monitoring progress towards development goals.

-Read more about UN Volunteers serving with UNFPA.
+Read more about UN Volunteers serving with UNFPA in the articles below.

 UN Volunteers are experienced personnel available to support UNFPA’s mandate.
-In 2018, over 80 per cent of all UN Volunteers came from the global South, offering an understanding of complex local development challenges and societal norms.
-UN Volunteers can strengthen the impact, sustainability and inclusivity of development initiatives, fostering participation and generating local ownership.
+They can strengthen the impact, sustainability and inclusivity of development initiatives, fostering participation and generating local ownership.

 How can your office recruit UN Volunteers?

-UNV offers different categories of UN Volunteers to suit the needs of UN partners, such as international and national specialists, youth or online volunteers.
+UNV offers different categories of UN Volunteers to suit the needs of UN partners, such as international and national specialists, youth, expert, community, refugee or online volunteers.
 UN Volunteers can serve from two weeks to up to four years, depending on the category of volunteer.
 UNV manages all contractual, legal and management aspects to help minimize the administrative impacts for the host organization.

-To partner with UNV and recruit UN Volunteers to support UNFPA’s programmes and operations, contact the UNV Field Representation or Regional Office for guidance and support.
+To partner with UNV and recruit UN Volunteers to support UNFPA’s programmes and operations, contact the UNV Field Unit or Regional Office for guidance and support.

 For further information, refer to UNV’s website at: https://toolkit.unv.org.